2 Scientific knowledge and non-scientific knowledge

 How can scientific knowledge be differentiated from non-scientific knowledge, such as for example, everyday knowledge, that we acquire and apply day by day?
 Especially in times of “fake news”, the “post-truth area” and a “knowledge crisis” (Hopf et al. 2019), this question is more crucial than ever.
 Because, depending on the discipline, in which they have been trained, different scientists might answer this question slightly differently.
 In our understanding, we follow the definitions of Bhattacherjee et al. (2019) in their introduction to social science research:

-• Scientific method refers to a standardised set of techniques for building scientific knowledge, such as how to make valid observations, how to interpret results, and how to generalise those results.
-The scientific method allows researchers to independently and impartially test pre-existing theories and prior findings, and subject them to open debate, modifications, or enhancements.” (p.9)
+• Scientific method refers to a standardised body of techniques to produce scientific knowledge, such as guidelines for valid observations or the interpretation and generalisation of results.
+This allows researchers to individually and independently test existing theories and findings, allowing for open discussion, revision, or improvement. (p.
+9)

 Thus, it can be said, that scientific knowledge is the product of a research process, in which scientific methods are applied.